click here to jump to start of article

 The significance of synagogues and study halls is that they are public places where it is most likely that the original owner, or someone he knows, will hear of the find.
 In your case, you would have to judge what forum is likely to be familiar to the people who were at your event or are one "degree of separation" away.
 A good place to start is the forum where the event was originally announced.
 In this day and age, it is quite likely that this will be a virtual venue and not a physical one, for example the Facebook page of someone known to most people at the event.

-The continuation of the above Talmudic passage explains that anyone announcing a lost object should give only a general description, and surrender the article only if the claimed owner provides unique identifying characteristics.
+The continuation of the above Talmudic passage explains that anyone announcing a lost object should give only a general description, and surrender the article only if the claimed owner provides identifying characteristics.
 The concern was that someone who is not really the owner could be merely pretending in order to obtain a valuable object.
 It then goes on to say that if the suspicion is great, the claimant should be carefully interrogated.

 Nowadays the deviation from the "default" standard would be in the opposite direction.
 Today it is quite unusual for people to fake a claim for a lost piece of clothing; anyone who wants to steal a garment will find it quite easy.
 Furthermore, the people answering your ad will likely be trustworthy individuals.
 Therefore, in my opinion if someone responds to your announcement and asks what was lost, it is not improper to give them a fairly specific idea in order to help them along.